Did you know that Omnia searches most of these sweet-smelling databases ALL AT ONCE? Well, now you do.

 JSTOR Arts and Sciences I, II, and III Interdisciplinary Collections

-JSTOR is an online library of journals, academic ebooks, and primary sources.
+JSTOR is an online archive of journals, academic ebooks, and primary sources.
 It doesn't include recently-published materials, and is searchable by combining keywords only.

 Users need to create a free account by clicking on the link above.